Jake-R-Freestone/transactiq/Documentation/Development.md

 *There are not many config files that should be changed*

-* If you need to change the port the app runs on
 * src/backend/appsettings.json
   * This is where the ConnectionString is
 * src/docker-compose.override.yml
   * This is where the Client Secret is

 ## Repo